Prince Edward Island vacation rentals

 Prince Edward Island is also a destination for the outdoors.
 Cyclists challenge themselves on the epic cross-island Confederation Trail, a multi-use recreation route built along the course of abandoned railway tracks.
 Along the way, you’ll see centuries-old family farms that continue to grow the fresh ingredients used in the island’s many celebrated chef-owned restaurants, where the locavore ethos predates the farm-to-table trend.
 The center of the culinary ambition — and the majority of the province’s population — lies in the handsome capital of Charlottetown, a harborside city known as much for its ocean-fresh seafood as its well-preserved Victorian architecture.

 Prince Edward Island can be a chilly, sleepy place for much of the year, though it comes to life in the summer months.
-July and August are the busiest times to visit for good reason: Attractions are open, the sun shines late, and restaurants set up their patios for outdoor dining.
+July and August are the busiest times to stay in one of the area’s vacation rentals and for good reason: Attractions are open, the sun shines late, and restaurants set up their patios for outdoor dining.
 Crowds thin after Labor Day weekend in early September, after which some tourist sites may close, but the beaches and trails are a little less busy.
 Much of the island rests under a blanket of snow in the winter, when the hardiest locals enjoy fat biking the trails and ice fishing.